Blooming fantastic effort from green-fingered students

 Neighbouring local company, Double H Nurseries, has also donated 200 lavender plants to the project, with other plants still to come.

-Judging for South and South East In Bloom takes place on July 9 and for Britain in Bloom on July 29.
+Judging for Britain in Bloom takes place on July 29.